 A honey file is a fake file located on a network file share.
-Honey files are designed to detect attackers accessing and potentially exfiltrating data on your network.
+Honey files are designed to detect attackers who are accessing and potentially removing data from your network.
 Attackers will often find a file share on a network, zip the contents of the share into a folder, and dump the data for offline analysis.

 Because a honey file serves no true purpose, you should never access, modify, or move a honey file.
 Any such attempts result in an alert.

 Before you configure a honey file, complete the following procedure:

 - Install the Insight Agent on the Windows server hosting a network file share.

 - Enable the "Audit Detailed File Share" logging, if it is not already enabled.
 This can be configured in Group Policy or in the system's Local Security Policy.